guypursey/Coughing-and-Chopping/README.md

 # Coughing & Chopping

-This is the main folder for my blog.
+This repository represents elements of a workflow I use for blogging.

 Currently, my blog appears on Scriptogram at http://scriptogr.am/guypursey